 A promo video is a bit like a movie trailer for your business.
-It should get people excited about doing business with you.
-This type should be relatively short — say, under a minute.
+It should get people excited about working with you.
+This type should be relatively short—say, under a minute.
 Quick edits and a forward-moving music track can help ramp up the impact of this type of video.

-A well-made testimonial video may be one of most valuable pieces of content you make.
+A well-made testimonial video may be one of the most valuable pieces of content you’ll make.
 It provides direct proof that your product is reliable and useful, including real-life customers that your audience can see, hear, and trust.
 Video can take your testimonial to a higher level.

 To convey the history behind your company and the passion that drives its success, consider a thought leadership video.
 It’s a fun but also an insightful way to get the right messages across.
 Owners or leaders can establish expertise, share knowledge, and bring context and credibility to your company’s story.